Do you sometimes feel like you don’t know how to organize your life?

 8.)
 Keep Similar Things Together

 - Try not to bury something way in the back.
-The more you can see an item, the more likely you are to use it.
+The more you see an item, the more likely you will use it.

 - Put items used most often at the front and items least used towards the back.